Updated: Feb 24

 Do you see that, if my manager had not intervened, I would likely have placed my job security as a supervisor in continuing to work as a CSR?
 It is understandable, then, why untrained leaders tend to believe that the skills that got them there will keep them there.
 No one likes to feel like they've lost expertise, and many will continue to do the type of work that earned them a reputation positive enough to be promoted to a leader.

-Another mentor who has left an indelible print on my life is Ross Reishus.
+Ross Reishus is another mentor who has left an indelible print on my life.
 It has been three years since he passed away, and not a day goes by that I do not appreciate his years of guidance and wisdom.
 I would not be today as a speaker, author, trainer, and coach without him.

 *This is Part I of a two-part blog series on the responsibility of all effective leaders to practice self-reflection and accountability.
 Stay tuned for the next installment!